 Of those referred and identified on the database (n=2047) social prescribing was given and received by 81% (n=1651) of patients, 9% (n=177) declined the offer, 8% (n=170) were uncontactable, 0.8% (n=16) disengaged with the service, 0.6% (n=13) either died or moved out of the area.
 1% (n=19) of referrals were identified as an inappropriate referral to the service.

-Co-ordinators time with a patient once referred also varies.
+Co-ordinators’ time with a patient once referred also varies.
 For things like inappropriate referrals the case will be live for one day only.
 However the mean time a case is live is 103 days.
 The longest recorded live case was 280 days.

 The average amount of recorded contact made by a prescriber with a patient was 5.
 One patient received 37 contacts from their co-ordinator.
 Contact was predominantly undertaken in GP practices but there is evidence of home visits and telephone contact.